letter-spacing attribute controls spacing between text characters, in addition to any spacing from the

 - Text content elements, such as

-letter-spacing.
+letter-spacing and renders text without.
 Chrome does render text with spaced letters, but improperly computes the text length;

 textNode.getComputedTextLength() returns exactly the same length whether